blairanderson/serverlessconsultants/plugins/serverless-webpack.md

 ## Highlights

-* Configuration possibilities range from zero-config to fully customizable
+- Configuration possibilities range from zero-config to fully customizable
-* Support of `serverless package`, `serverless deploy` and `serverless deploy function`
+- Support of `serverless package`, `serverless deploy` and `serverless deploy function`
-* Support of `serverless invoke local` and `serverless invoke local --watch`
+- Support of `serverless invoke local` and `serverless invoke local --watch`
-* Support of `serverless run` and `serverless run --watch`
+- Support of `serverless run` and `serverless run --watch`
-* Integrates with [`serverless-offline`][link-serverless-offline] to simulate local API Gateway endpoints
+- Integrates with [`serverless-offline`][link-serverless-offline] to simulate local API Gateway endpoints
-* When enabled in your service configuration, functions are packaged and compiled individually, resulting in smaller Lambda packages that contain only the code and dependencies needed to run the function.
+- When enabled in your service configuration, functions are packaged and compiled individually, resulting in smaller Lambda packages that contain only the code and dependencies needed to run the function.
 This allows the plugin to fully utilize WebPack's [Tree-Shaking][link-webpack-tree] optimization.
-* Webpack version 3 and 4 support
+- Webpack version 3, 4 and 5 support
-* Support NPM and Yarn for packaging
+- Support NPM and Yarn for packaging
-* Support asynchronous webpack configuration
+- Support asynchronous webpack configuration

 ## Recent improvements and important changes for 5.x

-* Support Yarn
+- Support Yarn
-* Support Webpack 4
+- Support Webpack 4 and 5
-* Cleaned up configuration.
+- Cleaned up configuration.
 You should now use a `custom.webpack` object to configure everything relevant for the plugin.
 The old configuration still works but will be removed in the next major release.
 For details see below.
-* Added support for asynchronous webpack configuration
+- Added support for asynchronous webpack configuration

 For the complete release notes see the end of this document.